John Whichelo

 Charles John Mayle Whichelo (1784–1865), who usually signed as John Whichelo, was a British marine, landscape and topographical painter.
+He was made the Prince Regent's Marine and Landscape Painter.

 His works were engraved for Londina Illustrata, The Beauties of England and Wales and David Hughson's Walks Through London.

+His brother was Henry Mayle Whichelo.
+Henry's grand-child and John's great niece was Mary Eleanor [Nellie] Whichelo (1862–1959) who was the head designer of the Royal School of Art Needlework.